johnrm174/model-railway-signalling/README.md

 * New Feature - Route lines & points can be added to Track Sections (to highlight when occupied).
 * New Feature - Support for 'track circuit' train detection as an alternative to event-based sensors.
 * GPIO Sensors - Are now enabled in all Modes (inhibiting them in Edit mode wasn't a good idea).
-* GPIO Sensors - New 'circuit breaker' functionality to lock out 'noisy' GPIO inputs.
+* GPIO Sensors - New 'circuit breaker' functionality to lock out faulty GPIO inputs / sensors.
 * GPIO Sensors - Settings window now provides an indication of the state of each GPIO input.
-* TBD, TBD
+* Documentation - Minor updates to the documentation to reflect the new features in the release.

 ![Example Screenshot2](https://github.com/johnrm174/model-railway-signalling/blob/main/README_screenshot1.png)